Elvin Mammadov

 Elvin Mammadov (Elvin Məmmədov; born on 18 July 1988) is an Azerbaijani association football coach and former player who played in the attacking midfielder position.
-He is currently the head coach at Sabail FK.

 Career

 On 24 May 2014, Mammadov signed a one-year contract with Inter Baku.

 On 28 January 2016, Mammadov signed a six-month contract with Zira.
 On 5 June 2017, Mammadov signed a one-year contract with Gabala FK.

 On 11 June 2018, Mammadov signed a one-year contract with Sumgayit FK.
 On 28 May 2019, Mammadov signed a two-year contract with Zira FK.
 On 2 February 2020, Mammadov left Zira by mutual consent.

 On 20 August 2020, he signed one-year contract with Sumgayit FK.

 Coaching

 After finishing his career, Mammadov began working as a coach.
 He became the head coach of the U-19 team of Sabail.
 On 6 November 2024 he was appointed as the interim head coach of the club's main team and held this position until November 11, 2024.
 On March 17, 2025, Elvin Mammadov was assigned as the head coach of Sabail until the end of the 2024/25 season.
+He resigned from his position at the club on 27 November 2025.

+Elvin Mammadov was appointed as the head coach of U-17 team of the Neftçi PFK in January 2026.